By Audley USA specialist Beth

 A visit to Yosemite, whether driving through the park or spending several days hiking its many trails, not only places you among this striking natural scenery, but also gives you the chance to spot wildlife both rare and familiar, from families of deer to eagles circling prey.

-The Yosemite Valley floor — the park’s focal point and main visitor hub — is the starting point for most walks and its flat terrain offers a gentle initiation for walkers.
-The surrounding steep rocks and mountains provide more strenuous walking trails.
+The Yosemite Valley floor — the park’s focal point and main visitor hub — is the starting point for most hikes and its flat terrain offers a gentle initiation for hikers.
+The surrounding steep rocks and mountains provide more strenuous trails.

 Some trails have a particular focus, such as reaching a waterfall or viewpoint.
 Others offer a more general route as an introduction to the park, its wildlife and its best-known rock formations.

 I highly recommend exploring Yosemite with a guide at least once during your visit.
-Experienced and knowledgeable, guides can tailor a route based on what you want to see and how far you’re willing to walk.
+Experienced and knowledgeable, guides can tailor a route based on what you want to see and how far you’d like to hike.

 Along the way, they’ll point out wildlife, fill you in on the history and geology of Yosemite and share personal stories of their time in the park.